woman shopping on her laptop

 Email scams have come a long way since the days of being promised a £3,000,000 inheritance left to you by your great grandfather twice removed.
 Now, even the savviest amongst us can be fooled by a sophisticated scam email.

-Not all scams are digital
+Not all scams are online

 Expecting a delivery?
+Keep an eye on your mail

 How safe is your ‘safe place’?